Skip to main content

 As a HMO landlord, you must follow the:

-You must also keep a record of complaints you get about antisocial behaviour.
+• keep a record of any complaints of antisocial behaviour

-These conditions do not apply to non-HMO landlords.
-But you should still deal fairly with complaints to avoid a situation getting out of hand.
+Non-HMO landlords do not have to do this.
+But they should still deal fairly with complaints to avoid a situation getting out of hand.

 Noise complaints

-The council is responsible for investigating noise complaints and can serve a legal notice on:
+The council can investigate noise complaints and they have the power to serve a legal notice on:

 • the person causing excessive noise, or